ArmiaRomel/Hospital-Clinic-Management-System/README.md

 ## Business Intelligence Queries

-Here are six queries designed to extract valuable insights from the database. **Remember to replace the placeholder image URLs with your actual screenshots.**
+Here are six queries designed to extract valuable insights from the database.

 ### Query 1: List All Patient Appointments
 **Explanation:** This query retrieves a comprehensive list of all appointments, showing the patient's full name, the doctor's full name, the appointment date, and its status.
 It joins the `APPOINTMENTS`, `PATIENTS`, and `DOCTORS` tables to gather this information.